nashville-software-school/client-side-mastery/book-4-deshawns-dog-walking/chapters/BOOK_3_ASSESSMENT.md

 ## Setup

-Your instruction team will provide a link for you to create your assessment repository.
+Your coaching team will provide a link for you to create your assessment repository.
 Once your repo is created, clone it to your machine.

 1. Make sure you are in your `workspace` directory.
 1. `git clone {github repo SSH string}`.